2 Kings 9:12

 "That is a lie!" they said.
 "Tell us now!"
 So Jehu answered, "He talked to me about this and that, and he said, 'This is what the LORD says: I anoint you king over Israel.'"

-It is a lie!” they said
+“That is a lie!” they said.

 “Tell us now!”

-“He spoke to me like this
+“He talked to me about this and that, saying,

-‘This is what the LORD says
+‘This is what the LORD says:

 I anoint you king over Israel.’”